5 tips to make your microlearning strategy really deliver

 Work out which challenges newbies should start with and where they can go from there.
 You might want to create a single string of challenges that get incrementally harder.
-Or, in the name of choice, perhaps you offer learners a choice of challenges, all at the same level or at different levels, and each earns them different totals of points?
+Or, in the name of choice, perhaps you offer learners a choice of challenges, all at the same level or at different levels, and each earns them different totals of points.

-3. Use scores and rules to personalize the learning curve
+3. Use scores and rules to personalize the learning curve and create adaptive learning.

 4. Build in incentives

 Consider allocating scores, badges, or some kind of reward to learners when they complete a challenge.
-Even a simple acknowledgement at the end to say they’ve passed it will suffice.
+Even a simple acknowledgment at the end to say they’ve passed will suffice.
 Peer-to-peer incentives are also a strong tactic to use.
 Use your Analytics data to highlight how many other learners have made it to a certain level, look to leaderboards, or simply show the results of social polls.

 5. Create milestones